aswinss18/aswinss18/README.md

 ---

 ## 🚀 Latest Projects
-- **Hotel Booking Web App**
+- **Krfatmen**
-About the App : A hotel booking app with efficient cabin listing, booking, and account management.
+About the App : Complete freelancing website for young talents.
-Problem Solved : Improved speed and caching for a seamless booking experience using Next.js server side rendering.
+Problem Solved : Connect clients and freelancers.
 - **Food Delivery Web App**
 About the App : A fast, user-friendly pizza delivery app with real-time tracking, customization, and secure payments.